 Finally, if you are a restaurant owner, you must keep a certain logic in your menu by matching the prices of the wines with those of the dishes you serve.
 There must be harmony in the prices.

-Depending on your sector of activity, you can use a multiplying coefficient to know at which price to sell at least.
-This is particularly the case for the sale of goods (e.g. shoes) or the processing of raw materials (e.g. catering).
-For bottled wine, this multiplying coefficient corresponds on average to 4.5.
-Thus, a bottle of wine bought 5 € HT will be resold with a coefficient of 4.5 to customers at :
+Depending on your sector of activity, you can use a multiplier coefficient to know at what price to sell at the minimum.
+This is particularly the case for the sale of goods (shoes for example) or the processing of raw materials (restaurants for example).
+For bottled wine, this multiplication coefficient corresponds on average to 4.5.
+Thus, a bottle of wine bought for €5 excluding VAT will be resold with a coefficient of 4.5 to customers at :

-The tax administration counts on a usage coefficient of 3.5 excluding tax, which translates into a multiplier of 5, given VAT of 20% and service of 15%.
-Thus, a bottle bought without tax 10€ will be resold around 50€ including VAT to the customer.
+The multiplier observed is generally 5.
+The tax authorities count on a coefficient of use of 3.5 before tax, which translates into a multiplier of 5 given the VAT of 20% and the service of 15%.
+Thus, a bottle bought without tax at 10€ will be sold to the customer at around 50€ including tax.

 For wine by the glass, the calculation is simple: one bottle can serve six 12cl glasses.
 It is generally advisable to increase the price by 5 to 10% compared to the price of the bottle.